Coverage You Can Count On

 Make Medicaid Coverage We Can Count On

-Medicaid and CHIP are lifelines for tens of millions of Americans who are low-income, aging, or disabled Americans, providing health care coverage when they need it most.
-However, these important programs must be further improved to ensure that their coverage is consistent and reliable, and to ensure that Americans can count on these programs when they need them.
+Medicaid and CHIP are lifelines for tens of millions of low-income, aging, or disabled Americans, providing health care coverage when they need it most.
+However, these important programs must be further improved to ensure that their coverage is consistent and reliable, and that Americans can count on these programs when they need them.

-Enrollment in Medicaid and CHIP – unlike private insurance or Medicare – has been compared to a leaky sieve; every year millions of people enroll, only to subsequently lose their coverage due to lost paperwork and slight changes in income.
-These interruptions in coverage, widely known as “churn,” undermine coverage and hurt the continuity and effectiveness of the care these Americans can receive.
+Enrollment in Medicaid and CHIP – unlike private insurance or Medicare – has been compared to a “leaky sieve;” every year millions of people enroll, only to subsequently lose their coverage due to lost paperwork or slight changes in income.
+These interruptions in coverage, widely known as “churn,” undermine coverage and hurt the continuity and effectiveness of the care these Americans receive.

 Now, bipartisan legislation has been introduced in Congress to address churn and truly make Medicaid and CHIP coverage more reliable.
 Urge your Member of Congress to support these important initiatives.
 Read on for more background.

 In the House, Representatives Joe Kennedy (D-MA) and John Katko (R-NY) have introduced the bipartisan H.R.
 1879, the Stabilize Medicaid and CHIP Coverage Act of 2019.
 Senator Sherrod Brown introduced S. 873, the companion legislation in the Senate.
 These bills provide 12-month continuous eligibility for all Medicaid and CHIP enrollees.